tanmey21/Cs425-Assignment-1/Homeworks/A1/cs425_assignment1_readme.md

 How to run the code?
-    -Start the server using ./server_grp
+    1. Start the server using ./server_grp
-    -Start each client using ./client_grp
+    2. Start each client using ./client_grp
-    -Enter the username and password, if they matches the client will be added to the network.
+    3. Enter the username and password, if they matches the client will be added to the network.

 1  Features
   1.1 Implemented Features